-- LOI Review (IDEA and Translational Research Awards only): The CBCRP council will review and invite applications that are most responsive to program award type, research priority issue (topic), and plans for advocacy involvement.
-Feedback will not be provided. - Application peer review: Out-of-State researchers and advocates will rate applications for scientific merit attributes (e.g., innovation, impact, approach, etc.) and provide written feedback. - Final programmatic review: The CBCRP council will review scientifically meritorious applications for programmatic relevance (including the extent that equity and inclusion is addressed), portfolio balance, advocacy involvement, and peer review panel funding recommendations.
+- IDEA LOI Review: The CBCRP council will review and invite applications that are most responsive to program award type, research priority issue (topic), and plans for advocacy involvement.
+Feedback will not be provided. - Application peer review: Out-of-state researchers and advocates will rate applications for scientific merit attributes (e.g., innovation, impact, approach, etc.) and provide written feedback. - Final programmatic review: The CBCRP council will review scientifically meritorious applications for programmatic relevance (including the extent that equity and inclusion is addressed), portfolio balance, advocacy involvement, and peer review panel funding recommendations.